DENGYONGZHEN/devops-space/DOP-C02 only self-learning.md

 - 🔑A. Create IAM policies that include the required permissions.
 Include the aws:PrincipalTag condition key.

-- 🔑B. Create permission sets.
+- ##### 🔑🤫B. Create permission sets.
 Attach an inline policy that includes the required permissions and uses the aws:PrincipalTag condition key to scope the permissions.

-- 🔑C. Create a group in the IdP.
+- ##### 🔑🤫C. Create a group in the IdP.
 Place users in the group.
 Assign the group to accounts and the permission sets in IAM Identity Center.

 - 🔑D. Create a group in the IdP.
 Place users in the group.
 Assign the group to OUs and IAM policies.

 - 🔑E. Enable attributes for access control in IAM Identity Center.
 Apply tags to users.
 Map the tags as key-value pairs.

-- 🔑F. Enable attributes for access control in IAM Identity Center.
+- ##### 🔑🤫F. Enable attributes for access control in IAM Identity Center.
 Map attributes from the IdP as key-value pairs.

 #### 🎈Question #12